Whipsaw (film): Plot

 Thieves Ed Dexter and Harry Ames are trying to steal some valuable pearls.
 When Ed discovers another gang, led by "Doc" Evans, has the same idea, he tips off the police to get rid of the competition.
 Then Ed and Harry get what they were after.
 When the authorities connect Vivian to the robbery (she had worked with Ed and Harry in the past, but not on this theft), government agent Ross McBride is assigned to get Vivian to lead him to her partners by pretending to be a crook named Danny Ackerman.
 However, Vivian quickly realizes Ross is a plant.
 Nonetheless, she plays along, as the other bunch of crooks is following her.
 Meanwhile, Ed has hidden the pearls in the handle of Vivian's hand mirror without her knowledge.

 On their travels, Ross and Vivian stop at a farmhouse, where they help the distraught Dabsons with the birth of twins.
-Ross and Vivian gradually fall in love with each other.
+Ross and Vivian gradually fall in love.
 When he overhears her phoning Ed to tell him she is quitting her life of crime, he is at a loss what to do, "whipsawed" as he calls it.
-He confesses to her that he is government agent; she reveals that she already knows.
-He then embraces her, but drops the mirror he was holding, revealing the pearls.
+He confesses to her that he is a government agent; she reveals that she already knows.
+He then embraces her, but drops the mirror he was holding, which breaks, revealing the pearls.
 He does not believe her protestations of innocence.

 Evans and his gang find Ed and Harry and force the story out of them at gunpoint.
 Then Evans, his associate Steve and Ed go to pick up the loot.
 Hearing the ruckus, Ross manages to toss the pearls out the window just before they break into the bedroom where he and Vivian are staying (pretending to be a newly married couple, but sleeping in separate beds).
 Vivian tells them that she found the pearls, and her "husband" claims he hid them in St. Louis.
 They set out for the city; Ross manages to take along his gun undetected.
 Ross suggests they stop at a roadside cafe for breakfast, then sends Vivian to the ladies' room.
 With her out of danger, he pulls out his gun, and they all start shooting.
 Vivian warns him as Ed sneaks to the side and is just about to get a clear shot at him.
 The two men shoot each other.
 State troopers passing by gain control of the situation.

 Afterward, Ross exonerates Vivian from his hospital bed by having her answer questions "yes" or "no", nothing else, in the presence of his boss and a stenographer.
 Once that is done, she grills him in turn, making him admit he loves her.
 He has one more question for her, but she already knows what it is and answers "yes".